 After notifying the CER of an OPR incident (whether precautionary or not), an inspection officer may partially or completely relieve a company from any further reporting requirements.
 If relief is granted, the company will be advised via email and any information already submitted by the company will be retained in OERS.
-Companies are expected to fulfill all OPR reporting requirements unless an inspection officer has relieved the company from further reporting.
+Companies are required to fulfill all OPR reporting requirements unless an inspection officer has relieved the company from further reporting.
 Reasons for granting relief may include but are not limited to:

-- the inspection officer is satisfied that the company has determined pipeline construction, operation, or abandonment was not a cause or contributing factor in the death or serious injury and the company has attested that the same determination has been made independently (e.g., by coroner, physician, provincial occupational health and safety); - the inspection officer is satisfied that the company has provided the CER with sufficient information to demonstrate the event did not result in irreversible, long-term, or continuous change to the ambient environment in a manner that caused harm to human life, wildlife, or vegetation; and - the inspection officer is satisfied that the company has provided the CER with sufficient information to demonstrate an unintended fire or explosion did not affect the safe operation of the pipeline and did not pose a threat to the safety of any person, property, or the environment.
+- the inspection officer is satisfied that the company has determined pipeline construction, operation, or abandonment was not a cause or contributing factor in the death or serious injury and the company has attested that the same determination has been made independently (e.g., by coroner, physician, provincial occupational health and safety); - the inspection officer is satisfied that the company has provided the CER with sufficient information to demonstrate the event did not result in a significant adverse effect on the environment; and - the inspection officer is satisfied that the company has provided the CER with sufficient information to demonstrate an unintended fire or explosion did not affect the safe operation of the pipeline and did not pose a threat to the safety of any person, property, or the environment.